awsdocs/amazon-appstream2-developer-guide/doc_source/controlling-access.md

 ## IAM Policies and the Amazon S3 Bucket for Home Folders<a name="s3-iam-policy"></a>

-Access to the Amazon S3 bucket for Home folders is managed using IAM permissions and policies\.
+Access to the Amazon S3 bucket for home folders is managed using IAM permissions and policies\.

 **Topics**
 + [Deleting the Amazon S3 Bucket for Home Folders](#s3-iam-policy-delete)